Dr. Phil Ignores Danielle Bregoli’s Birthday, She Rips Him In New Interview

 The “Cash Me Outside” girl Danielle Bregoli was seen heading to a dinner last night, celebrating her birthday.
 Danielle turned 14 today.
-Escorted by her mother and personal bodyguard, Bregoli stopped to accept an interview with a reporter from The Sun.
-Patrick Knox, a reporter for The Sun wrote that Danielle Bregoil wished to purchase a $200,000 Mercedes Maybach, with any money that she received for her birthday, but this wasn’t all that Bregoli revealed.
+Escorted by her mother and personal bodyguard, Bregoli stopped to accept an interview with a reporter from the Sun.
+Patrick Knox, a reporter for the Sun wrote that Danielle Bregoil wished to purchase a $200,000 Mercedes Maybach, with any money that she received for her birthday, but this wasn’t all that Bregoli revealed.
 In the interview, Danielle also revealed her disrespect and complete disdain for Dr. Phil.

 When the interviewer asked if Doctor Phil had contacted Bregoli, or had wished her a Happy Birthday, the 14-year-old spouted off obscenities directed at Dr. Phil.
 She claimed that, wishing her a Happy Birthday was the least Dr. Phil could have done after all that she has “done for him.”
 In the interview, Danielle took credit for increasing Dr. Phil’s ratings and called him an explicit name for not reaching out on her birthday.